zabkwak/resting-squirrel/README.md

 **head(route, requiredAuth = false, requiredParams = [], callback)** Registers route on the HEAD method. requiredAuth and requiredParams can be callback.
 Callback is taken from express.
 **listen()** Starts listening on the port from options.

 All http methods are using the same function for handling data.
 First parameter in the callback is error and second are data which are sent to the *options.dataKey* in response.

 #### Response methods in the callback
 **send401(message = "Unauthorized request")** Sets 401 http code and sends the message.
 **send404(message = "Page not found")** Sets 404 http code and sends the message.
 **sendData(data)** Sends the data to the *options.dataKey* in response.
+DEPRECATED: You should use the callback in http methods